AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## Function reference

-For each supported function, find details below:
+For each supported function, find details below on:

--   inputs, operators and, outputs
+-   specifications:
+    - input data type: type of data supported,
+    - input: possible values for input,
+    - included operators: operatotors supported for this function (if any),
+    - limit: maximum number of rules with this function you can use in a derived field,
+    - output.

 -   use cases, including:
     - data before defining the custom field
     - how to define the custom field
     - data after defining the custom field

+-   dependencies (optional)

 <!-- Concatenate -->